 - Create passphrases - not passwords - that are strong and memorable.

 - Enable 2FA (two-factor authentication)

 You can think of a password manager as a bank vault, but instead of storing money, it stores all of your passwords.
 You just need to remember one single password - the master password - which is used to "unlock" your vault.
 From there you can view, copy and paste, add, and edit your passwords as needed.
 Most password managers offer the ability to auto-fill your username and password, too.

 With a password manager, you don't actually need to remember most of your passwords - you just store them in your password manager.
 This makes it possible to use long, complex, and random passwords that are totally unique for each thing that you log in to.
 Here's one such password that I generated with my password manager:

 You're not going to ever remember this string of random nonsense - especially at 50-characters long - but no human or computer is going to be able to guess it either.
 When you need to use that password on a website, the password manager can usually auto-fill it, or you can copy and paste from the password manager if all else fails.
-Typically this is faster and easier than typing in your password manually, which means that password managers tend to improve your security and make your life easier!
+Typically this is also faster and easier than typing in your password manually, which means that password managers tend to improve your security and make your life easier!

 Most of us probably have some experience with password managers.
 Sometimes when you log into a website, you'll be greeted with a message from your web browser that looks something like this:

 Chrome, Firefox, Edge, and Internet Explorer all have built-in password managers.
 These password managers can be decent, but they're usually just meant to store usernames/passwords for websites, and thus only accessible in your web browser.
 Some examples of where this is not helpful:

 - Logging in to Netflix on your smart TV